shivu-cmd/minecraftbedrockpc/README.md

 ![Minecraft User](https://img.shields.io/badge/Version-1.0-brightgreen) ![License](https://img.shields.io/badge/License-MIT-blue) ![Downloads](https://img.shields.io/github/downloads/shivu-cmd/minecraftbedrockpc/total)

+## 🚀 HOW TO GET THE SCRIPT?
+SIMPLY JOIN MY DISCORD SERVER THERE I WILL PERSONALY SEND THE SCRIPT & GUIDE YOU HOW TO USE THE SCRIPT

 ## 🚀 Description

 Minecraft Activator is a powerful and easy-to-use tool that Activate Your Minecraft Bedrock on Windows 11/10 For Free.
 This Tool Basically Modify Your Mincraft .Dll Files